-2007-08: Played his sophomore season at the University of Michigan.
-Had a big role solidifying the Wolverines' back end this year.
+2007-08: Summers played his sophomore season at the University of Michigan.
+He had a big role solidifying the Wolverines’ back end this year.
 Summers was an integral part in Michigan’s young defensive unit, playing alongside junior Mark Mitera for the majority of the year.
 The sophomore saw some time up at forward again.
 In addition to his play with the Wolverines, Summers was a member of Team USA at 2008 World Junior Championship in Czech Republic.

 2008-09: In his junior season with the Wolverines, Summers posted 4 goals, 13 assists in 41 games.